Save more than 50% on OzempicGet started for free

 Monitoring and managing side effects

-It’s normal to experience some short-term side effects during the first few weeks of treatment, but the length of time that they last and the severity vary from person to person.
+It’s not uncommon to experience some short-term side effects during the first few weeks of treatment, but the length of time that they last and the severity vary from person to person.

 Common side effects include: